-I often hear stories of frustrated home owners, who are struggling with their experience in the design of their new home.
-One home owner in particular shared with me, “My architect lied to me.”
+I often receive phone calls and hear stories of frustrated homeowners, who are struggling with their experience in the great design of their new home.
+One homeowner, in particular, shared with me about his design work, “My architect lied to me.”

-This is the revalation that a client shared with me after spending a number of frustrating months working with another architect.
+This is the revelation that a client shared with me after spending a number of frustrating months working with another architect.
 He told me “I kept telling him (the other architect) what I wanted and he showed me drawings in response that just didn’t feel right.”
-Round and round they went, exchanging ideas, clarifying, looking at photos, and still they could make no progress.
+Round and round they went, exchanging ideas, clarifying, looking at photos, and still, they could make no progress.

 What was missing?
 A common, universal language that they both could use and understand.
-We as architects have been using traditional drawings and details, not to confuse and frustrate, but because those were the best communication methods availble.
-There is an art to a well executed architectural drawing.
+We as architects have been using traditional drawings and details, not to confuse and frustrate, but because those were the best communication methods available.
+There is an art to a well-executed architectural drawing.
 Many architects are reluctant to explore alternatives for that reason.

 If you are researching a new home or renovation project, my home design resources will give you a solid foundation of what to expect and how to prepare.